| Case

 however, although this is an important source of business, it delivers

 a much smaller volume of sales than the free search engines.
+Developing expertise in search engine optimisation Having committed to Internet marketing, the most important goal

 for Galleon was in trying to raise its knowledge of both the process